In Search of the Perfect Physician

 The College of Family Physicians of Canada

 Choosing a family doctor.
-American Academy of Family Physicians Family Doctor website.
-Available at: http://familydoctor.org/familydoctor/en/healthcare-management/working-with-your-doctor/choosing-a-family-doctor.html.
+Family Doctor—American Academy of Family Physicians website.
+Available at: https://familydoctor.org/choosing-a-family-doctor.
 Updated May 2014.
-Accessed July 22, 2015.
+Accessed June 9, 2017.